 Context: This serves two purposes: 1) it sets up your point/argument by telling the reader why you're bringing up a particular source or quote, and 2) it gives the reader information to help identify the speaker or place the speaker or example in the given work.
-For example, if using a quote from "A&P," you might say Sammy knew that he was not going to be like a typical hero and "get the girl" at the end of the story.
-As he walks out into the parking lot, he looks for "my girls," but notes that "they're gone, of course" (17).
-The "of course," with its knowing air, suggests that Sammy, even before he stepped outside, realized that his heroic deed would go unnoticed by the girls.
-Context helps readers by making the reader think "Oh yeah, now I remember that part" and by letting readers better understand (and thus agree with) your argument by framing it in a manner so they can understand it.
+For example, if using a quote from Rowlandson's captivity narrative you might say Throughout the work, Rowlandson refers to the Native Americans in terms that would demonize them, separating them from her Christian readers.
+She calls Native Americans "hell hounds" (311).
+Taking this satanic imagery further she describes their camp as having "a lively resemblance of hell" (311).
+Context helps readers 1) by making the reader think "Oh yeah, now I remember that part" and 2) by letting readers better understand (and thus agree with) your argument by framing it in a manner so they can understand it.
 By setting up your example so clearly, your argument flows logically from your example and explanation leaving the reader with a satisfied "Ahhh" as opposed to a befuddled "huh?"